Skip to content

 Relative and absolute m/z tolerance.
 Always applies the maximum tolerance based on the m/z this means that smaller and higher values are stronger affected by the absolute and relative tolerance, respectively.
 Used to find the same signal in different scans when connecting chromatograms.
 Reflects on the mass accuracy between scans in the same raw data file.

-Influences batch steps: Mobility scan merging, ADAP Chromatogram builder, Gap filling, Lipid annotation (MS2), Spectral library search, Spectral/Molecular networking (todo: documentation), DIA MS2 grouping (todo documentation)
+Influences batch steps: Mobility scan merging, ADAP Chromatogram builder, Gap filling, Lipid annotation (MS2), Spectral library search, Spectral/ Molecular Networking, DIA MS2 grouping (todo documentation)

 Feature-to-feature m/z tolerance